 It is important that both you and Dr. Slupchynskyj agree with the processes of your facelift surgery so you will reach attainable goals and a satisfactory appearance.

 New York plastic surgeon Dr. Slupchynskyj believes a well-informed patient is in the best interest of a successful facial rejuvenation experience.

 Signs of Poor Incision Placement

-Although the objective of a Facelift is to improve the patient’s appearance, several subtle but visible signs of poor Facelift incision placement can interfere with that objective.
+Incision placement is crucial for a successful facelift procedure.
+Subtle but visible signs of poor incision placement can alter any improvements made with other aspects of the procedure.
 Among the effects of poor incision placement are: